hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_3.md

 One of the most useful features in ELM is the ability to detect motifs in proteins and sequences.

-We will use as an example protein "SRC kinase signaling inhibitor 1" (uniprot
+We will use as an example protein "CV_0974" (uniprot ID: Q7NZE8), a "Probably tyrosine phosphatase" from Chromobacterium violaceum.
+This protein is predicted to be a tyrosine phosphates because it has a "tyrosine phosphatase" (PTPc) domain.
-ID: Q9C0H9), which is suspected to ????? (add biological example question here?)  **Hugo:** What are we expecting?
-Can you add two or three sentnces explaining what we expect, and maybe a "biological question"?
+However its speceficity is unknown ???

 ## Necessary Resources

 ### Software

-A modern browser such as Firefox, Chrome, or Safari.
+A modern browser such as Firefox, Chrome, Safari, Internet Explorer or Edge.
 ELM is best viewed on a laptop or desktop computer, although tablets and smartphones will also work.